tprasadtp/ubuntu-post-install/docs/clioptions.md

     to it.
 If you run a search query on google, it probably collects more data than me.
 API endpoints/PaaS/IaaS provider may log your IP addresses, but script does not and WILL not collect IP addresses.
     - If you flood the reporting endpoints, you might get HTTP 429 errors as reporting endpoints have rate limits.

+## Uni-Freiburg Mirror

+!!! warning
+    Enabling this option will use mirrors from Uni-Freiburg if they are available.
+You may have to be within Uni-Freiburg network to access it.
+The mirror may not work or be up-to date with upstream.
+Use this option only if you are inside Uni-Freiburg network and know what versions/libs are hosted on the mirror.

+Uses mirrors from `University of Freiburg`.
+Only available for limited number of repositories.
+Do **not** use this if you are not a faculty or student of Uni-Freiburg, as it may have un-intended side effects.
+Arguments `-u` or `--use-uf-mirror`.
+Because I do not wish to waste bandwidth this option is not tested on CI builds.

+!!! note
+    **This script/github-repo/or this website is not affiliated with University of Freiburg.**

 ## Version

 !!! snippet "Usage"